In Spokane, Family-Business Overlap Can Create Conflict

 Some owners believe the role of the business is to provide for the family.
 These owners often run the business like a family.
 They believe each family member has a right to work in the business, regardless of the member’s qualifications.
 They also believe all members should be treated equally and design their compensation strategy accordingly.
 Unfortunately, these businesses tend to perform poorly due to their lack of professional operation.

-There are an increasing number of family business owners who strive to achieve both a successful family life and a successful business.
+An increasing number of family business owners strive to achieve both successful family life and a successful business.
 These owners operate their business in a professional business-like manner.
 They implement policies and procedures that ensure the business will not become a tool to serve the family.
 They also hire qualified employees to help manage the business.
 At the same time, they make time for their family and attempt to raise their children to respect the business boundaries of the family enterprise.